detocs/detocs/docs/index.md

 Note that the controls in this tab will not work unless you have an active recording file in OBS.

 The primary controls are the Start and Stop buttons, which set the start and end timestamps for a set.
-When cutting individual videos for each set these will be the start and of the video, and if uploading a single video for the tournament the start times will be used to compute timestamps for the video description.
+When cutting individual videos for each set these will be the start and end of the video, and if uploading a single video for the event the start times will be used to compute timestamps for the video description.
 Pressing the Start button again before pressing the stop button will update the start timestamp for the set.
 This means you never need to worry about hitting Start too early, since you can just hit it again later.
-Similarly, hitting the Stop button till mark the end of the current set, and hitting the Stop button again before starting another set will update that end timestamp.
+Similarly, hitting the Stop button will mark the end of the current set, and hitting the Stop button again before starting another set will update that end timestamp.
-So like with the Start button, you don't need to worry too much about hitting the button too early.
+So like with the Start button, you don't need to worry too much about hitting the Stop button too early.
 When the Stop button is pressed, the current scoreboard information will be saved and associated with the set.
 This is important to remember; you should make sure to hit Stop to end the current set before updating the names in the scoreboard for the next match.